HOW TO ADD A JAVASCRIPT LIBRARY TO YOUR WORDPRESS SITE

 - style.css

-Open the file loader.js in your code editor and add the following code:
+Open the file loader.js in your code editor and add the

 window.onload = function () {